Tech-at-DU/ACS-1410-Introduction-to-Swift/Lessons/06-SwiftUI2/README.md

 **Allow us to add extra functionality to existing types**

-Today we won't go deep on these, but during lab time definitely check out this resource:
+Today we won't go deep on these, but during lab, time check out this resource:

 [Property Wrappers - video](https://www.youtube.com/watch?v=lxdSiq8drXQ)